Useful Assistive Devices for Parkinson's Disease

 - Magnetic buttons – MagnaReady provides dress shirts that have buttons on the outside that close with magnets on the inside.

 - Shoes with Velcro or elastic shoelaces are easier to fasten than those with shoelaces.2,3

-Occupational therapists often work with people with PD to help them accomplish everyday tasks that are important to them, such as eating, dressing, and work activities.
-They may suggest changes to the environment, the task, or the person’s skills needed for the task.5
+Occupational therapists often work with people with PD to help them accomplish everyday tasks that are important to them, such as eating, dressing, and work activities.5